ryanchangky/minimal-mistakes/_posts/2018-02-27-life-insurance-risk-classification.md

 ## Data
-Data provided consists of 59381 rows with 128 variables describing attributes of life insurance applicants.
+The dataset used for this project is the Prudential Life Insurance Dataset obtained from Kaggle.
+The data consists of 59381 rows (applications) with 128 variables describing attributes of life insurance applicants.
 Besides the target and id variables, there are 13 continuous, 60 categorical, 5 discrete and 48 dummy variables.
 Other than the continuous variables such as BMI, Wt, Ht and Ins_Age, the remaining features are anonymized.

 Variables                     | Description
 ------------------------------|---------------